 Using Google Chrome devices, employees work primarily connected to the Internet.
 Since the devices run only Chrome OS or virtualized apps, software and documents are stored in the cloud — not on the computer’s hard drive.
 This has many benefits.

 As we discussed, Google bases its innovative Chrome OS on these benefits known as the four pillars — speed, simplicity, security and shareability.
 Speed is the one that makes the Chrome experience a standout from the moment you turn on your device.

 This lightweight, powerful OS, designed specifically for the cloud, delivers more performance with less hardware, resulting in a smooth, fast operating experience from the moment you boot up your Chrome cloud connected device.
 Its one that has little, if any, device downtime.

 It’s true.
 Google Chrome offers a speedy cloud experience.
 It boots in seconds and has an instant resume feature.
-Multiply reduced boot time across an entire enterprise of devices.
+Multiply reduced boot time across an entire enterprise of these workplace collaboration devices.
 Eight seconds or less for 50 machines.
 One-hundred machines.
 One-thousand machines.
 The math doesn’t lie.

 This quick start-up already elevates a Chrome-based organization to new levels of efficiency and productivity.
 But, that’s not all; Chrome remains fast once you’re up and running online.